Spec Ops (series): History

 It was decided to make Spec Ops into an ongoing franchise while the first game, Spec Ops: Rangers Lead the Way, was still in development.
 Executive producer Mike Suarez reasoned that the audience for simulation fans "is very loyal; they buy six to twelve products in every year.
 It's a real evergreen business if you can launch a successful franchise in the simulations category."

-Between 1999 and 2002, the games Stealth Patrol, Ranger Elite, Covert Assault, and Airborne Commando came out for the first PlayStation and the PlayStation Portable.
+Between 1999 and 2002, the games Stealth Patrol, Ranger Elite, Covert Assault, and Airborne Commando came out on the original PlayStation.
 These featured combat settings and tactical gameplay resembling contemporary titles like SOCOM U.S. Navy SEALs and Rainbow Six.

 Spec Ops: The Line (2012) rebooted the Spec Ops series as a third person cover shooter with arcade style gameplay.
 It received highly positive reviews from critics and has since gained a substantial cult following, particularly for its dark story that explores the morality and psychological consequences of war and the shooter genre itself.
 However, The Line was a commercial failure, leading to the announcement that there would be no sequel to the game, effectively ending the series.